Woman See

 Male Solo Figure: wearing a pink/yellow stripped parachute while riding on the shoulders of another male dancer, with women under the parachute; glides through the space; eventually turned female by forced wearing of a plastic mask with plastic hair.

-Women wearing veils: nylon covering faces from forehead down
+Women wearing veils: nylon covering faces from forehead down – hiding or preserving female beauty and power – shrouding the person through covering the body.

 >I recently attended a friend’s funeral, over 80 years old.
 He was surrounded by 3 wives, and, of course many children.